Helping Christians grow their leadership…

 Bronwyn, comes with a vast array of experience including her previous employment as ministry assistant at Parramatta Baptist Church and Koorong.
 She has also served in volunteer roles within her local church.

-Phil Thomson serves as our Relationships Manager.
+Phil Thomson serves as our Executive Officer.
 Phil is passionate about equipping Christian leaders in the local church and the marketplace with practical, Christ-centred leadership training.
 He has experience in both the business sector and faith community, and is a qualified Leadership Coach, Trainer and Speaker, certified with the John Maxwell Team.
 He enjoys partnering in ministry with his wife Bel Thomson (award-winning Christian singer, songwriter and speaker).
 They have recently welcomed their first child Michael, with whom Phil is looking forward to sharing his love of the Liverpool Football Club.

 National Producer GLS